Home Secretary accused of putting lives at risk over slavery comments

 The Home Office will lodge an appeal on Thursday against a High Court decision temporarily blocking the deportation of an Eritrean man under the UK-France migrants returns deal.

-On Tuesday, the court gave the man 14 days to prove his claim that he was a victim of modern slavery.
+On Tuesday, the court had granted the man a “short period of interim relief” and given him 14 days to make representations to support his claim that he was a victim of modern slavery.

 Ms Mahmood is carrying out an urgent review of the Modern Slavery Act to assess whether it is open to abuse.